Development Programmes Coordinator

 Please refer to the job description and person specification attached to this page when completing your application to demonstrate how you meet the requirements for the role.

 All shortlisted candidates will be invited to an assessment centre.

 This is a Graduate Development Programme role available for a fixed term of 13 months.
 Applicants need to be current NTU students in their final year or have graduated from NTU within the last two years at the time of applying.

-Applications for the year 2019/20 are now closed and will reopen in winter 2020.
+Applications are now closed and will reopen during the academic year 2019/20.